Logo icon

 Step 2: Identify the Right Influencer Tier

-Step 3: Campaign Execution
+Step 3: Vet, Brief, and Manage the Campaign

 Step 4: Measure and Optimize

-Overcoming Common Challenges
+Overcoming Common Challenges in Influencer Marketing

 Identifying Fake Followers